 This is a quite different story to what we see in the film, isn’t it?

 In the film the Safechucks claim that the start of their relationship with Jackson was when Jackson, just out of the blue, called them from Australia.
 They claim that was their first contact with him after the Pepsi commercial.
-The time period when Jackson was in Australia in 1987 is November.
-Here are the dates when he performed in there during his Bad Tour:
+The time period when Jackson was in Australia in 1987 is November, and the film also represents this scene after the November 1987 time marker.
+Here are the dates when Jackson performed in there during his Bad Tour:

 In James’s lawsuit, on the other hand, by Thanksgiving Day (November 26) they already have a friendship with Jackson and Jackson spends Thanksgiving in the Safechucks home.
 Which is quite amazing because in reality he was in Australia, as we have seen above from the tour dates.
 Another fact to point out is that the movie “Batteries Not Included” was not released until December 18, 1987 .